Requirements and training

 And if you don't currently have a recognised beach lifeguard qualification, but you'd like us to stay in touch with regards to opportunities and training, you can still register your interest and we can discuss further

-Even if you’ve worked as an RNLI lifeguard before, everyone needs to complete a health assessment to ensure you are physically up to the job.
+Even if you’ve worked as an RNLI lifeguard before, everyone needs to complete a health assessment (including an eyesight test) to ensure you are physically up to the job.
 Our lifeguards must be able to complete:

 - a 400m pool swim in under 7½ minutes, the first 200m of which must be completed in under 3½ minutes